apache/nuttx/net/sixlowpan/README.txt

 IPv6 Neighbor Discovery is not supported.
 The current ICMPv6 and neighbor- related logic only works with Ethernet MAC.
-For 6LoWPAN, a new more conservative IPv6 neigbor discovery is provided by RFC 6775 which is not currently supported.
+For 6LoWPAN, a new more conservative IPv6 neighbor discovery is provided by RFC 6775 which is not currently supported.
 With IPv6 neighbor discovery, any IPv6 address may be associated with any short or extended address.
 In fact, that is the whole purpose of the neighbor discover logic:  It plays the same role as ARP in